Please contact our office if the resources below do not answer your questions.

 Support groups are a way to connect with people of common experiences and provide support and encouragement to one another.

-- Cancer Family Care – Providing therapeutic counseling, education, support, and hope to children, adults, and families touched by cancer in Greater Cincinnati.
+- Cancer Family Care & Cancer Support Community– Providing therapeutic counseling, education, support, and hope to children, adults, and families touched by cancer in Greater Cincinnati.

 - Companions on a Journey – Providing bereavement and educational services to help those who grieve and educate those who do not understand grief.